 Though some of the mental and movement problems that come with the disease can be eased, Huntington’s disease cannot be cured.

 To address mood swings related to depression, anxiety, and other mental distress caused by the disease, doctors may prescribe anti-depressants, including fluoxetine, sertraline, citalopram, or nortriptyline.

 For involuntary movements, a physician may prescribe tetrabenazine or deutetrabenazine, both of which are approved by the Food and Drug Administration (FDA) to address symptoms of Huntington’s disease.

 What research is being done to find treatments for Huntington’s disease?

 Right now, researchers are studying how the huntingtin protein might play a role in causing neurons to die.
 Understanding this might reveal ways to prevent brain cells from dying.
-Studies are also using advanced imaging techniques, like optogenetics, which activate or silence neurons in the brains of living animals, to learn more about how the whole circuitry of the brain is affected by Huntington’s disease.
+Studies are also using advanced imaging techniques to learn more about how the whole circuitry of the brain is affected by Huntington’s disease.